原文: https://www.sitepoint.com/beginners-guide-webpack-module-bundling/

 These loaders are processed in reverse order:

-• sass-loader transforms Sass into CSS.
+transforms Sass into CSS.css-loader

-• style-loader outputs our CSS into a <style> tag in the document.
+tag in the document.

 You can think of these as function calls.
 The output of one loader feeds as input into the next: